 Facing increasing pushback on the finances, GOP Governor Tate Reeves is seemingly unhooking money from his reasoning and merely opposing it for opposition’s sake.
 When asked if the state would accept expansion with additional financial incentives from the federal government, Reeves was adamant.

 “No, sir, it will not.”
-Reeves told Vox.
+Reeves dijo a Vox.

 This, despite rural hospitals being on the brink of closure due to the high number of unpaid emergency room bills from working-poor patients who can’t afford service.
 The Mississippi Hospital Association claims uncompensated care costs in the state totaled $616 million in 2019.
 These costs comprised 7.6 percent of hospital operating expenses in 2017 and 7.4 percent in 2018.

 Adding to the oppressive burden on money-starved hospitals is the apparent benefit of a healthcare-related population boost.
 An 11,300-job annual increase over the course of five years amounts to 56,500 new jobs, and bringing this many new jobs could reverse the trend of Mississippi losing population to surrounding states, which have all enjoyed a population increase.
 Mississippi was already perdiendo millennials in 2017, but more recent Census counts confirmed youth and young adults fleeing the state and taking their money with them.
 The absence of new people reduces Jackson suburbs and other parasite communities to stealing population from the central city of Jackson in order to fuel their tax base.